venam/2bwm/README.md

-2bwm
+twobwm
 ==========
 A fast floating WM, with the particularity of having 2 borders, written over the XCB library and derived from mcwm written by Michael Cardell.<br>
-In 2bWM everything is accessible from the keyboard but a pointing device can be used for move, resize and raise/lower.<br>
+In twobwm everything is accessible from the keyboard but a pointing device can be used for move, resize and raise/lower.<br>
-WARNING: This WM and this repository are experimental, 2bwm is only meant for advance users. <br>
+WARNING: This WM and this repository are experimental, twobwm is only meant for advance users. <br>

 Features:
 =========